rafalcode/streeb12days/ep6_geese.md

 LK: Did you draw lots?

 SA: Lots? oh yes yes I yes I drew a great deal, I still do.
-Not particularly good at it but it's relaxing, more of a hobby than anything else no I meant uh just little sketches sketches little things like that.
+Not particularly good at it but it's relaxing, more of a hobby than anything else.

+LK: Nno I meant uh ...

+SA: Just little sketches sketches little things like that.

 **LK:** But in the situation on the trawler when you had to kill these men, did you draw lots?